 After the historic Our Lady of Mount Carmel Church, the group visited many local food stores and had an important opportunity to hear interesting stories from them.
 That was one thing I couldn’t experience without a tour.
 In fact, I didn’t hear any story from the stores when I previously visited.

 Arthur Avenue area has a wide diverse of fresh food stores, such as pasta stores, bakery, pastry stores, fish market, meat market…etc. Alexandra told us those pasta stores, bakery, and pastry stores in the neighborhood produced their products not only for them but also the restaurants and shops in Manhattan including Little Italy.
 I even didn’t know the area’s stores had their own factory until joining the tour.
 One store even showed us how they made pasta in the store.
 That was the moment I realized that many bakeries in Arthur Avenue area regularly delivered their breads to my neighborhood stores.
-Arthur Avenue was one of important Italian gourmet sources in New York City.
+Arthur Avenue was one of the important Italian gourmet sources in New York City.

 We also had many opportunities of food sample tastings at the stores, specially arranged by Alexandra for that group.
 Because the regular “Bronx Little Italy Tour” includes one food sample, please take a look at the following photos as just examples.
 The individual tour participants might get one from them or others.
 Either way, they will experience a fantastic Italian tasting.